P.A.F. (pickup): Legacy

 In an article exploring how P.A.F.s had become the "most revered and elusive" pickup ever made, Guitarist dubbed them the "Holy Grail of all electric guitar pickups" and noted a cottage industry had formed around companies trying to replicate the vintage P.A.F. design, with much of the pickup's status owing to its popularity with influential guitarists like Eric Clapton, Jeff Beck, Duane Allman, George Harrison, and Sister Rosetta Tharpe.

 Despite the popularity of hotter humbuckers in the 1970s, by 1981 Gibson realized that there was still a consumer demand for the sound of original P.A.F. pickups.
 Engineer Tim Shaw designed a pickup that aimed to replicate the early design, reversing changes made in the 1960s and 1970s.
 Shaw's efforts are generally considered to be the first of many recreations of the P.A.F. humbucker, and it was used in Gibson's reissue and Custom Shop models through the '80s and '90s.
 Inspired by Shaw's efforts, pickup manufacturer Seymour Duncan partnered with Seth Lover to design the "Seth Lover Humbucker," a faithful recreation of the original P.A.F. design using one of Gibson's old coil-winding machines.

-The P.A.F.'s warm, uncompressed sound has remained popular—even as hotter, more powerful humbuckers have become the norm—with notable fans in Dave Grohl, Derek Trucks, and Jeff Tweedy.
+The P.A.F.'s sound has remained popular—even as newer humbuckers have become the norm—with notable fans in Dave Grohl, Derek Trucks, and Jeff Tweedy.
 Many companies have also released modernized versions of the design, with Gibson offering models like the "Burstbucker" and "Custom Buckers."